Felipe Baloy: Colombia

 At age 19, Baloy moved to Colombia to play for Copa Mustang team Envigado in 2001.
-He played a year with Antioquia before moving to Independiente Medellín.
-With Medellín he had more success; he played in Copa Libertadores in 2003 where DIM finished 3rd.
-After 2003, he was signed by Brazil's Grêmio.
+He played the 2003 and 2002 seasons with them before moving to another Antioquia club, Independiente Medellín.
+With Medellín he had more success; he played in the Copa Libertadores in 2003 where DIM reached the semi-finals.
+After only nine league appearances, he joined Brazil's Grêmio.

 Brazil

-Baloy started his career in Brazil with Grêmio where he played the Campeonato Brasileiro Série A 2003-2004 season.
-He Finished 20th (2003) and 24th (2004).
-Baloy was signed by Clube Atlético Paranaense but he was in 2004 with Porto Alegre; they were eliminated in the first round.
-Baloy was also made captain in Grêmio despite his youth.

-In Clube Atlético Paranaense, Baloy had some success after finishing 6th in the Campeonato Brasileiro Série A 2005 and playing on the side that finished runner-up in the Copa Libertadores 2005.
-However Baloy did not play the final because he was signed by Monterrey and had to depart to Mexico.
-He was also captain of the Curitiba side.
+Baloy started his career in Brazil with Grêmio where he played the 2003 and 2004 seasons in Campeonato Brasileiro Série A. Baloy was made captain of the team, despite being only 23 years old.
+However, Gremio were displaying poor form, being close to relegation in 2003 and being relegated in 2004.
+Shortly after Gremio's relegation, Baloy was signed by Athletico Paranaense.
+Baloy experienced some success after finishing sixth in the 2005 Campeonato Brasileiro Série A, but only played five league games.
+He also was not part of the side that finished as runner-up after losing to São Paulo in the 2005 Copa Libertadores finals.

 Mexico

-Baloy arrived in 2005 to Mexico to play for Monterrey in the Primera División (First Division), he debuted on 30 July 2005 in the 1–2 C.F.
-Pachuca match.
+Baloy arrived in July 2005 to Mexico to play for Monterrey in the Primera División.
+He made his debut on 30 July 2005, a match which finished 1–2 in favor of Pachuca.
 However Baloy had to settle in with the Mexican fans since he was replacing a fan favourite, the Argentine Defender Pablo Rotchen.
 After a couple of good performances, Baloy gained fan favour.

-In 2005, Pipe had a good start with Rayados where in the 2005 Apertura the team was runner-up.
+In 2005, Pipe was part of the Rayados team that finished league runner-up in the 2005 Apertura.
 After that season, Monterrey were not at the same competitive level as they were before; but Baloy managed to stand out in the team and was called one of the best defenders in Mexico numerous times.

 In 2007, Baloy played in the 2007 Copa Libertadores after he was loaned out to Club América for that competition.

 In later years, Baloy was linked to several clubs in Europe.
 In the 2007 winter transfer window he attracted the interest of Premier League side Derby County, however the move never happened.
 In 2008, he was linked to Premier League side Arsenal.

-On the 2009 Apertura, Baloy and Monterrey were crowned champions after defeating Cruz Azul in a 6–4 aggregate score.
+In the 2009 Apertura, Baloy and Monterrey were crowned champions after defeating Cruz Azul in a 6–4 aggregate score.
 Baloy became the first Panamanian-born player to ever win the Mexican First Division championship.
-Pipe was nominated that year for the Mexican Golden Ball as best defender of the year, but came in second behind his team mate Duilio Davino.
+Pipe was nominated that year for the Mexican Golden Ball as best defender of the year, but came in second behind his teammate Duilio Davino.

 Shortly after winning the championship, Baloy made a surprise move to Santos Laguna.
 That ended a four-year spell in Monterrey where he played 145 times and scored 10 goals.

 On 14 December 2013 it was announced Baloy was sold to Monarcas Morelia.